All-Hands-AI/OpenHands/docs/modules/usage/feedback.md

 # ✅ Providing Feedback

-When using OpenDevin, you will undoubtably encounter cases where things work well, and others where they don't.
-We encourage you to provide feedback when you use OpenDevin to help give feedback to the development team, and perhaps more importantly, create an open corpus of coding agent training examples -- Share-OpenDevin!
+Your feedback on OpenDevin is crucial.
+It helps our development team and contributes to an open corpus of coding agent training examples - Share-OpenDevin!

 ## 📝 How to Provide Feedback

-Providing feedback is easy!
-When you are using OpenDevin, you can press the thumbs-up or thumbs-down button at any point during your interaction with.
-You will be prompted to provide your email address (e.g. so we can contact you if we want to ask any follow-up questions), and you can choose whether you want to provide feedback publicly or privately.
+1. While using OpenDevin, press the thumbs-up or thumbs-down button at any point.
+2. Provide your email address (for potential follow-up questions).
+3. Choose whether to provide feedback publicly or privately.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5rFx-StMVV0?si=svo7xzp6LhGK_GXr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 📜 Data Use and Privacy

-### Data sharing settings
+### Data Sharing Settings

-When you submit data, you can submit it either publicly or privately.

-* **Public** data will be distributed under the MIT License, like OpenDevin itself, and can be used by the community to train and test models.
-Obviously, feedback that you can make public will be more valuable for the community as a whole, so when you are not dealing with sensitive information, we would encourage you to choose this option!
+- **Public Data:** Distributed under the MIT License, available for community use in training and testing models.
-* **Private** data will only be shared with the OpenDevin team for the purpose of improving OpenDevin.
+- **Private Data:** Shared only with the OpenDevin team for improving OpenDevin.

-### Who collects and stores the data?
+### Data Collection and Storage

-The data is collected and stored by [All Hands AI](https://all-hands.dev), a company founded by OpenDevin maintainers to support and improve OpenDevin.
+[All Hands AI](https://all-hands.dev), founded by OpenDevin maintainers, collects and stores the data.

-### How will public data be released?

-The public data will be released when we hit fixed milestones, such as 1,000 public examples, 10,000 public examples, etc.
-At this time, we will follow the following release process:

-1. All people who contributed public feedback will receive an email describing the data release and being given an opportunity to opt out.
+### Public Data Release Process

+1. Email notification to contributors at fixed milestones (e.g., 1,000, 10,000 public examples).
-2. The person or people in charge of the data release will perform quality control of the data, removing low-quality feedback, removing email submitter email addresses, and attempting to remove any sensitive information such as API keys.
+2. Quality control: removal of low-quality feedback, submitter email addresses, and sensitive information.
-3. The data will be released publicly under the MIT license through commonly used sites such as github or Hugging Face.
+3. Public release under MIT license through platforms like GitHub or Hugging Face.

-### What if I want my data deleted?

-For data on the All Hands AI servers, we are happy to delete it at request:

-**One Piece of Data:** If you want one piece of data deleted, we will shortly be adding a mechanism to delete pieces of data using the link and password that is displayed on the interface when you submit data.

-**All Data:** If you would like all pieces of your data deleted, or you do not have the ID and password that you received when submitting the data, please contact `contact@all-hands.dev` from the email address that you registered when you originally submitted the data.
+### Data Deletion Requests

+- **Single Data Point:** Use the link and password displayed upon submission (feature coming soon).
+- **All Data:** Contact `contact@all-hands.dev` from your registered email address.

+For more information or assistance, join our [Slack](https://join.slack.com/t/opendevin/shared_invite/zt-2jsrl32uf-fTeeFjNyNYxqSZt5NPY3fA) or [Discord](https://discord.gg/ESHStjSjD4) communities.